hpoom/fowa-workshop/README.md

 Maybe get everybody in my team to code one grunt task in a future project lounge?

-Create multi size images with srcN.
+Create multi size images with _srcN_.

 Image optermisation with _image-optim_.
 This grunt task is awsome, does all the image compression on the fly.